Boyfriend says not enough sex happening!

 Discussions about sex and frequency of sex can be loaded.
 The sensitive nature and vulnerability these types of discussions present can make it challenging to truly communicate beyond simply "I want it" or "I don't" statements.
 The sexual part of a relationship sometimes get lots of other issues displaced on it too — there may be other problems in your relationship being played out under the "how often" umbrella.

-We often take struggles about money, power, time, other relationship, etc. from our daily lives into the bedroom.
+We often take struggles about money, power, time, other relationships, etc. from our daily lives into the bedroom.
 Just knowing this might make the two of your more objective and can help you both decide whether this concern is a simple sexual mismatch or whether there is a deeper root to the discrepancy.

 You also have lots of other choices apart from intercourse that may meet both of your sexual needs.
 Perhaps massages twice a week will do the trick, or having sex more during less hectic times, like weekends, may relax you both and take the pressure off weeknights/working nights.
 You might encourage him to masturbate with you watching, thereby giving him sexual release and allowing you to take a more passive role in lovemaking.
 Try to be true to however hot or cold you may be feeling, and let your boyfriend know what you're in the mood for.
 The honesty and newly found comfort around this topic may even make you hotter than usual!

-Periods of high and low sexual intensity, which may or may not synch up between partners, are an expected aspect of couple-hood.
+Periods of high and low sexual intensity, which may or may not synch up between partners, are an expected and common aspect of couple-hood.
 With a fresh take on communication and some creativity, you and your boyfriend may be on your way to in-sync sexual bliss.